GetStream/stream-chat-android/docusaurus/docs/Android/03-ui/02-chatui.md

 }
 ```

-### Transforming avatar bitmap with AvatarBitmapFactory
+### Transforming Avatar Bitmap with AvatarBitmapFactory

 Overriding the `AvatarBitmapFactory` allows the avatars to be generated accordingly to a new configuration.
 It is possible to configure the user bitmap, user default bitmap, channel bitmap, channel default bitmap, also choose